SushanthKSR/CRUD-App-NextJS/README.md

 This application has been deployed to Vercel : https://crud-app-next-js-rho.vercel.app/

-## Challenges and Solutions
+## Features:

-### Challenge: Managing State Across Components
+### Managing State Across Components

-**Solution**: Used React Query for global state management, which provides caching, refetching, and easy invalidation of data.
+Used React Query for global state management, which provides caching, refetching, and easy invalidation of data.

-### Challenge: Form Validation

-**Solution**: Implemented Zod schemas with React Hook Form for robust form validation with TypeScript integration.

-### Challenge: Responsive Design
+### Responsive Design

-**Solution**: Utilized TailwindCSS's responsive utilities and DaisyUI's responsive components to ensure the application works well on all device sizes.
+Utilized TailwindCSS's responsive utilities and DaisyUI's responsive components to ensure the application works well on all device sizes.